rdwatters/hugo-starter/README.md

 * Node.js.
 You can download and install Node via the [Node.js installer page](https://nodejs.org/en/download/).
 Installation includes NPM, the package manager for Node.
 You will need both to run the asset pipeline.
 * Git.
 Put your project in version control if you're willing to do more than download the zip.
 I cannot emphasize this enough.

-> If this is your first experience with any of the above tools, I'd recommend installing Node.js, Hugo, *and* Git via the [Homebrew Package Manager for OSX](https://github.com/Homebrew/homebrew/tree/master/share/doc/homebrew#readme)
+> **Note:** If this is your first experience with any of the above tools, I'd recommend installing Node.js, Hugo, *and* Git via the [Homebrew Package Manager for OSX](https://github.com/Homebrew/homebrew/tree/master/share/doc/homebrew#readme)

 ## Getting Started